junewunder/otek/README.rst

 ~~~~~~~~~~~~

 In the `.otek` folder there's an `otekrc` which stores the defaults values for
 variables in JSON format.
-It supports nested dictionaries
+It supports full JSON.
+To see how to use variables, read the next section.

 Templates